JoshuaWise/little-engine/README.md

 ## Defining mutations on your Custom Element

 Sometimes, you'll want to allow external JavaScript code to modify the state of your custom element.
 LittleEngine supports this by allowing you to define *mutations*.
-These are literally just methods that are placed under a common namespace, to prevent you from accidentally overriding a method that already exists on [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).
+These are actually just methods that are placed under a common namespace, to prevent you from accidentally overriding a method that already exists on [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 ```js
 LittleEngine.define('my-element', (root, refresh) => {